HighlanderLab/AlphaPart/vignettes/references.md

 Here is a list of some:
 * classic references for genetic trend estimation,
+* references for the partitioning method,
 * methodological and software references for the partitioning method, and
-* some cases of using the partitioning method
+* some cases of using the partitioning method.

+Please send us any additional references we should list here!

 ## Classic references for genetic trend estimation